Story At-A-Glance

 Idea in brief

-There are companies and even countries around the world that are either building, or planning to build future-oriented technology hubs from the ground up.
-We cover five such companies making huge commitments to build future-oriented communities.Â
+Companies and even countries worldwide are either building or planning to build future-oriented technology hubs from the ground up.
+We cover five such companies making huge commitments to build future-oriented communities.

 Toyota Woven City

-Toyota announced last year at the CES (Consumer Electronics Show) that it will build a living, breathing urban laboratory from the ground up in Japan.
-Called the Woven City, and envisioned as a “living laboratory,” the Woven City will serve as a home to full-time residents and researchers who will be able to test and develop technologies.
+Toyota announced last year at the CES (Consumer Electronics Show) that it would build a living, breathing urban laboratory from the ground up in Japan.
+Called the Woven City and envisioned as a “living laboratory,” the Woven City will serve as a home to full-time residents and researchers who can test and develop technologies.

-The company aims to use ‘Woven City’ as a test bed for emerging technologies like autonomy, robotics, personal mobility, smart homes and artificial intelligence in a real-world environment.
+The company aims to use ‘Woven City’ as a test bed for emerging technologies like autonomy, robotics, personal mobility, smart homes, and artificial intelligence in a real-world environment.

-Toyota has commissioned Danish architect, Bjarke Ingels, and his firm Bjarke Ingels Group (BIG).
-BIG has already developed high profile projects like the 2 World Trade Center in New York, Lego House in Denmark, and Google’s Mountain View and London headquarters.
+Toyota has commissioned Danish architect Bjarke Ingels and his firm Bjarke Ingels Group (BIG).
+BIG has already developed high-profile projects like the 2 World Trade Center in New York, Lego House in Denmark, and Google’s Mountain View and London headquarters.

 The concept of Woven City is similar to that of M-City at the University of Michigan but at a larger scale and with more technologies to be tested by Toyota.